Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Analysis of Event Properties

 and the right punctured neighborhood set

-, at least one of the two sets contains all real numbers corresponding to timestamp instants at which the event is in the same status as at timestamp $t_0$. \end{pty}
+at least one of the two sets contains all real numbers corresponding to timestamp instants where the event maintains the same status as it had at $t_0$. \end{pty}

-According to Property~\ref{prop:event.status.persistence}, the following situation does not exist: \begin{quote} ``The $\E$ is in one of the 3 execution status at timestamp $t_0$, and there exists a real number $\epsilon > 0$ such that the event is in other status at all time instants corresponding to the real numbers in the set $\{ t|t \in (t_0 - \epsilon, t_0) \cup (t_0, t_0 + \epsilon)\}$.'' \end{quote}
+Property~\ref{prop:event.status.persistence} precludes the following situation: \begin{quote} \TT{$\E$ is in one of the three execution statuses at timestamp $t_0$, and there exists a real number $\epsilon > 0$ such that the event is in different status at all time instants corresponding to the real numbers in the set $\{ t|t \in (t_0 - \epsilon, t_0) \cup (t_0, t_0 + \epsilon)\}$.} \end{quote}

-To indicate that an $\bE$ instance $\E$ is in a certain status during a certain time interval, for bounded real numbers, we use the form of ``left-closed and right-open intervals''.
+To indicate that an $\bE$ instance $\E$ is in a certain status during a time interval, we use left-closed and right-open intervals for bounded real-number timestamps.
 For the special cases of $-\infty$ and $+\infty$, we use open intervals.
-For example: \begin{quote} An $\bE$ instance $\E_i$ is in the $\UNSTARTED$ status in the interval $(-\infty, t_1)$, in the $\RUNNING$ status in the interval $[t_1, t_2)$, and in the $\FINISHED$ status in the interval $[t_2, +\infty)$.
-This indicates that $\E_i$ undergoes status transitions at timestamps $t_1$ and $t_2$. \end{quote}
+For example: \begin{quote} \TT{An $\bE$ instance $\E_i$ is in the $\UNSTARTED$ status in the interval $(-\infty, t_1)$, in the $\RUNNING$ status in the interval $[t_1, t_2)$, and in the $\FINISHED$ status in the interval $[t_2, +\infty)$.
+This indicates that $\E_i$ undergoes status transitions at timestamps $t_1$ and $t_2$.} \end{quote}

-This paper only focuses on $\bE$ instances with bounded starting timestamp and ending timestamp.
-That is, for the events we consider, it is impossible for them to be in the $\RUNNING$ status within the following 3 types of time intervals:
+This paper only focuses on $\bE$ instances with bounded starting and ending timestamps.
+That is, for the events we consider, it is impossible for them to be in the $\RUNNING$ status within the following three types of time intervals: